xwmx/alias-app/Readme.markdown

 this is the default for homebrew cask, homebrew requires using the `--local` flag when linking apps, ie, using the following command: `brew linkapps --local`*

-Neither of the homebrew commands are required by `aliasapp` itself, and the `aliasapp` command can be used completely independently of them.
+Neither of the homebrew commands are required by `alias-app` itself, and the `alias-app` command can be used completely independently of them.